EugeneGGHQ/Inky500-S3-Liveries/README.md

 Drag all of the .json files in the 'Liveries' folder onto the 'DragHere' shortcut.
 This shortcut sends the files to:
 C:\Users\%username%\Documents\Assetto Corsa Competizione\Customs\Liveries

-If you have any issues, DM Eugene_Goat on Discord, or submit an issue.
+If you have any issues, DM Eugene_Goat on Discord, or submit an issue on Github.